itsjavi/itsjavi.github.io/src/content/project/new-css-logo.md

   </a>
 </div>

-I worked on the redesigned CSS Logo, proposed to the [CSS-Next community group](https://lists.w3.org/Archives/Public/www-archive/2023Nov/att-0002/CSS-Next_Community_Group.pdf), a part of the W3C.
+I created a modern CSS Logo design, and proposed it to the [CSS-Next community group](https://lists.w3.org/Archives/Public/www-archive/2023Nov/att-0002/CSS-Next_Community_Group.pdf), a part of the W3C.